-Shastri Bhavan, New Delhi, the 11th January, 2012
+Shastri Bhavan, New Delhi, the 7th January, 2013

-1. The Chairman, Coal India Limited, Kolkatta

-The Chairman-cum-Managing Director, CMPDIL, Ranchi

-The Chairman-cum-Managing Director, NLC, Neyveli.

-4. The Chairman-cum-Managing Director, SCCL, A.P.
+- 1. The Chairman, Coal India Limited, Kolkatta - 2.
+The Chairman-cum-Managing Director, CMPDIL, Ranchi - 3.
+The Chairman-cum-Managing Director, NLC, Neyveli. - 4.
+The Chairman-cum-Managing Director, SCCL, A.P.

-SUBJECT: GUIDELINES FOR PREPARATION OF MINE CLOSURE PLAN -REG.
+SUBJECT: GUIDELINES FOR PREPARATION OF MINE CLOSURE PLAN - REG.

 Sir,

-I am directed to state that it has been decided by the Government that all coal (including lignite) mining operations in India shall be governed as per the guidelines listed in the Annexure to this letter, as modified from time to time for preparation of Mine Closure Plan (MCP), which shall be incorporated in the Project Report / Mining Plan henceforth, for a new mine.
-The Mine Closure Plan (progressive and final) shall be approved along with the approval of Mining Plan/ Feasibility Report / Project Report as applicable.
+I am directed to refer to this Ministry letter of even no. dated 27th August, 2009 regarding Guidelines for preparation of Mine Closure Plan and modified Guidelines vide letter of even number dated 8th September 2009, 11th January, 2012, and 25th April, 2012 and to state that Para 6 of the letter/guidelines and Para 6 and Para 8 of the Annexure of the guidelines has been further amended.
+It has been decided by the Government that all coal (including lignite) mining operations in India shall henceforth be governed as per these modified guidelines listed in the Annexure to this letter, including the preparation of Mine Closure Plans (MCPs), which shall be incorporated in the Project Report/Mining Plan henceforth, for new and existing mines.
+The Mine Closure Plans (progressive and final) shall be approved along with the approval of Mining Plans/ Feasibility Report / Project Report as applicable.